 Rajasthan is a princely state and has many tribes such as Bhils and Minas.
 These are the tribes which have dominated in major parts of Rajasthan apart from small tribes existed in the state.
-Like the other tribes of india, each of the Rajasthan tribes known to have a different costumes, jewelry, fairs and festivals.
+Like the other tribes of India, each of the Rajasthan tribes known to have different costumes, jewelry, fairs, and festivals.

-Sahariyas is one of the most backward rajasthani tribe.
+Sahariyas is one of the most backward Rajasthani tribe.
 Sahariyas people inhabits mainly in Jungle.
 They are also noted to be Bhils.
-South eastern Rajasthan in Dangarpur, Kota and Swaimadhopur are some places where Sahariyas can be found.
-Sahariyas are mostly farmers, fisherman and hunters.
+Southeastern Rajasthan in Dungarpur, Kota and Swaimadhopur are some places where Sahariyas can be found.
+Sahariyas are mostly farmers, fisherman, and hunters.

 Minas is the second biggest tribe in Rajasthan.
-Minas tribes men and women generally possess a good physic with athletic body built, big eyes and sharp features.
+Mina’s tribesmen and women generally possess a good physic with an athletic body built, big eyes and sharp features.
 They are known to be the inhabitants of Indus Valley Civilization.
 There broad lips and a wheatish complexion.
-Eastern part of state in Shekawati belt of Rajasthan is the main area where Minas are in populous condition.
+Eastern part of the state in Shekhawati belt of Rajasthan is the main area where Minas are in populous condition.
 Minas was the tribe which duly performed child marriages for many years.

 Bhils are the biggest tribe in Rajasthan.
 Banswara is the main area where Bhils in large numbers.
 Previously Bhils main occupation was to collect the food.
 Famous epics of Ramayana and Mahabharata depicted that Bhils were famous for their skills in arching.
 From collecting food, they started farming for their livelihood.
 Baneshwar fair in January and February is the best place to know more about Bhil tribe.